 After having worked on this Masters degree since mid-2011, I was particularly glad to have been asked to offer some parting words on behalf of the graduates.
 The graduation really was a joyous occasion, and the ceremony was the most meaningful that I have to date experienced (I had my degree conferred upon me by a Bishop, in the name of the Triune God, which is pretty darn special).
 The joy of the occasion was met also with a tinge of sadness, not only in the fact that I will no longer be a student at the Institute that has taught me so much, but also, in the knowledge that the Institute will soon be closed.

-Below are the words I spoke at the reception after the ceremony.
+Below are the words I was invited to speak as valedictorian at the reception after the ceremony.

 It is a great honour to be asked to say some brief words on behalf of the graduating class of 2017.
 This is the penultimate (or perhaps third to last) graduation ceremony before the Institute is closed.
 There is a great sadness surrounding the events which have seen the decision made to close this fine institution.